-As with any major surgery, liposuction carries risks, such as bleeding and a reaction to anesthesia.
-Possible complications specific to liposuction include:
+As with any surgery, liposuction has risks.
+These risks include bleeding and a reaction to anesthesia.
+Other risks specific to liposuction include:

 - Contour irregularities.
-Your skin may appear bumpy, wavy or withered due to uneven fat removal, poor skin elasticity and unusual healing.
+Your skin may appear bumpy, wavy or withered due to uneven fat removal, poor skin elasticity and scarring.
 These changes may be permanent.
-Damage beneath the skin from the thin tube (cannula) that's used during liposuction may give the skin a permanent spotted appearance.

-- Fluid accumulation.
-Temporary pockets of fluid (seromas) can form under the skin.
-This fluid may need to be drained with a needle.
+- Fluid buildup.
+Temporary pockets of fluid, called seromas, can form under the skin.
+They may need to be drained using a needle.

 - Numbness.
-You may feel temporary or permanent numbness in the affected area.
-Temporary nerve irritation also is possible.
+You may feel temporary or permanent numbness in the treated areas.
+Nerves in the area also may feel irritated.

 - Infection.
 Skin infections are rare but possible.
 A severe skin infection may be life-threatening.

 - Internal puncture.
-Rarely, a cannula that penetrates too deeply may puncture an internal organ.
-This may require emergency surgical repair.
+Rarely, if the thin tube used during surgery penetrates too deeply, it may puncture an internal organ.
+This may require emergency surgery to repair the organ.

 - Fat embolism.
-Pieces of loosened fat may break away and become trapped in a blood vessel and gather in the lungs or travel to the brain.
+Pieces of fat may break away and become trapped in a blood vessel.
+They then may gather in the lungs or travel to the brain.
 A fat embolism is a medical emergency.

 - Kidney and heart problems.
-Shifts in fluid levels as fluids are being injected and suctioned out can cause potentially life-threatening kidney, heart and lung problems.
+When large volumes of liposuction are performed, fluid shifts.
+This can cause possibly life-threatening kidney, heart and lung problems.

-The risk of complications increases if the surgeon is working on larger surfaces of your body or doing multiple procedures during the same operation.
-Talk to your surgeon about how these risks apply to you.
+The risk of complications rises if the surgeon works on larger body surfaces or does multiple procedures during the same operation.
+Talk to the surgeon about how these risks apply to you.

 How you prepare

 Before the procedure, discuss with your surgeon what to expect from the surgery.
-Your surgeon will review your medical history, and ask about any medical conditions you may have and any medications, supplements or herbs you may be taking.
+Your surgeon will review your medical history and ask about any medical conditions you may have.
+Tell the surgeon about any medicines, supplements or herbs you are taking.

-Your surgeon will recommend that you stop taking certain medications, such as blood thinners or NSAIDs, at least three weeks prior to surgery.
-You may also need to get certain lab tests before your procedure.
+Your surgeon will recommend that you stop taking certain medicines, such as blood thinners or nonsteroidal anti-inflammatory drugs (NSAIDs), at least a week before surgery.
+You also may need to get certain lab tests before your procedure.